 - Day before: Manage the uploading of talks to computers and memory sticks (3 hours).

 - On the day: Be key contact person at the conference support desk to solve problems should they arise.

 Provide problem solving and hands-on help to ensure ABC runs smoothly.

 - October: Keep in regular contact with staff mentors to help with logistical organisation.
 (1-2 hours)

 - Week before: Gain good knowledge of the event plan and timetable to ensure timely response on the day (2 hours)

 - On the day: Be the key person(s) on the conference desk to handle questions as they arrive and hand off to relevant people as required (IT support, Chairs, Timetable, etc).
 (6 hours)

 - The ABC symposium has been scheduled for Thursday, October 27, 2022.
 The start time is 9:00 am.
 Rooms are to be confirmed but are usually in lecture theatre E8 of the engineering core to begin and then presentations are given in E5-7.

 - Presentations are expected from current PhD, MSc thesis (year 5/Part 2) and BSc(Hons) students enrolled within the School of Biological Sciences and Biomolecular Interaction Centre (BIC).
 Doctoral students are expected to present twice during their PhD, other students only once – you may present more often if you wish.

-- The preferred format is Powerpoint.
+- The preferred format is with Powerpoint or PDF file.